kmarsyd/training.artemis.rds/_episodes/01-intro.md

 The raw DNA sequence data for this analysis is hosted online.
 You could run wget in the foreground as we did for the last data transfer, but we won’t because the files are large.

-We will instead ‘wrapper’ the wget commands in a PBS script, as you are now familiar with from this morning’s [Introduction to the Artemis HPC course](https://sydney-informatics-hub.github.io/training.artemis.introhpc/).
+We will instead ‘wrap’ the wget commands in a PBS script, as you are now familiar with from this morning's [Introduction to the Artemis HPC course](https://sydney-informatics-hub.github.io/training.artemis.introhpc/).
 We will submit them to a **dedicated data transfer queue** on Artemis called ***dtq*** which is exempt from fair share.
 This will be good news to those of you with big datasets to move around 😊

 View the script ```download.pbs``` with the ```cat``` command: